fix8mt/fix8pro_example/README.md

 Toggles output; when client mode is on, no market data or order messages are displayed
 #### toggle states
 When enabled, the application will verbosely display session and reliable session states as they change

+## Misc Functions
+### Capture Screen Output
+Passing a filename with the `--capture` switch will cause the client (or server) to send a copy of all screen output to specified file.
+Note that screen escape sequences (such as colours, etc) will be filtered out.

+### Tick Capture
+Passing a filename with the `--tickcapture` will cause the server to save each tick to the specified file.
+Use in combination with `--numsec 1` to capture a single security's tick data.

+### Thread Naming
+Passing a name with the `--threadname` will cause the client or server to append the name to the OS thread name.
+This will allow you to identify the application threads and filter them by name for viewing (see example below).

 ## Sample output